-☠ Readers beware: This story is a part of a writing experiment I did from May 24 to June 24, 2021.
+☠ Readers beware: This story is from a writing project I did between May 24 to June 24, 2021.
 The goal was to write a new story every day.
 Although I'm happy with them, they are first drafts and many could use some work.

 Except, they had.

-And the moment he shared with his brother—well, he kept that to himself and never told anyone through the rest of his very long life.
+Of course, he didn't, and this didn't surprise him, but it stayed with him for a long time, because he never had such an experience again.
+And that moment he shared with his brother on the place—he kept it to himself and never told anyone through the rest of his very long life.

 Today has been a very long day of travel.
 Driving five hours and then flying and airports for another five-ish hour.
 I wasn't quite sure what I was writing but I surprisingly handwrote this story on my iPad while on the plane.

 Once it was written, I converted it to text and then did an edit, before running it through two revisions.

 So that is the adventure of this story.

 David Gane Newsletter

 Join the newsletter to receive the latest updates in your inbox.